-The medical examination may test for any substance which could physically and/or mentally impair an employee's ability to perform safely and effectively the functions and duties of the job, including, but not limited to prescription medications, heroin, cocaine, morphine, and its derivatives, P.C.P., methadone, barbiturate, amphetamines, marijuana, other cannabinoids, and other illegal substances defined by state law.
+The medical examination may test for any substance which could physically and/or mentally impair an employee's ability to perform safely and effectively the functions and duties of the job, including, but not limited to prescription medications, heroin, cocaine, morphine and its derivatives, P.C.P., methadone, barbiturate, amphetamines, marijuana, other cannabinoids and other illegal substances defined by state law.

-An employee shall have the right to representation and the employee shall be informed of the right to representation prior to any meeting to be held for the primary purpose to investigate allegations of drug or alcohol impairment, and/or illegal sales or possession; and if the allegations were subsequently found to be true, formal disciplinary action would result.
-(Employees have the right to waive representation.)
-Employees shall have the right to have a representative present prior to being medically examined for probable cause to suspect use.
-The representative must be available and present within a reasonable time form the time of the request.
-The City reserves the right to administer a medical examination within two hours of the call to the representative, depending upon the circumstances.
+An employee shall have the right of representation and the employee shall be informed of the right of representation prior to any meeting that is to be held for the primary purpose to investigate allegations of drug or alcohol impairment, and/or illegal sales or possession; and if the allegations were subsequently found to be true, formal disciplinary action would result.
+(Employees have the right to waive representation must be available and present within fifteen minutes from the time of the request.)